 2 - Damp Heat (DH)

-Exposed to prolonged exposure to high humidity and elevated temperatures, modules undergo rigorous solar panel reliability testing testing simulating tropical or coastal climates.
-The damp heat test for the PVEL scorecard 2024 subjects modules to prolonged exposure to high temperatures of 185°F (85°C) and high humidity (85%) for 1,000 hours to evaluate their resistance to extreme environmental conditions.
+The PVEL 2024 includes a damp heat (DH) test, which subjects solar modules to prolonged exposure to high humidity and elevated temperatures, simulating the harsh conditions of tropical or coastal climates.
+In the PVEL scorecard 2024, modules are exposed to 185°F (85°C) temperatures and 85% humidity for 1,000 hours, evaluating their resistance to extreme environmental factors.

 2023 and 2024 Damp Heat Comparison